mui/material-ui/docs/pages/blog/premium-plan-release.md

 - **Removing volume and renewal discounts**

   We aim to give a more transparent price based on the number of developer seats while providing more predictable revenue for MUI X in the long term.
-  We believe that’s meaningful for both our long-standing customers, and MUI as a company.
+  We believe that’s best for both our long-standing customers and us as a company.

 - **Perpetual in production**

-  Customers can use any licensed version perpetually in a production environment (deployed/published applications).
-  But an active license will always be required during development.
+  Customers can use any licensed version perpetually in a production environment (deployed/published applications), but an active license will always be required during development.
-  We roll bug fixes, performance enhancements and other improvements into new releases, so we want to encourage projects in active development to use a current version.
+  We roll bug fixes, performance enhancements, and other improvements into new releases, so we want to encourage projects in active development to use the latest version.

 - **Price cap for Premium plan**